Change is as good as (if not better than) a holiday.

 Daily Diary – Day 56

 I found myself awkwardly smiling when I returned to the trail.
 A powerful hit of endorphins had kicked in and a great goofy grin had plastered itself across my excessively freckled face.
 The slightly crazed expression echoed my deranged appearance on Day 55, when a mere glimpse of the ocean almost brought me to tears.
-After such a long-drawn adventure, this striking coastal stretch would be my final chapter of the Heysen Trail.
+After such a long, isolated adventure, this striking coastal stretch would be my final chapter of the Heysen Trail.

 The day’s meandering seaside route through Newland Head Conservation Park was the most vivid of the entire trail.
 The path transversed colourful mallee scrubland, smooth golden beaches and dramatic rocky headlands.
 It provided panoramas of rugged bluffs, distant islands and, of course, the highlight of the day, the infinite expanse of the Great Australian Bight.

 More than 85% of known species in the Great Australian Bight are found nowhere else in the world.

 I could feel all of my anguished thoughts effortlessly evaporate out into the deep blue.
 After weeks of constant challenges, I could finally let them all go.
 The relief was palpable.
 I could again ride the hiker’s high.

 Dusk had fallen by the time I arrived at the picturesque bluff overlooking Parsons Beach.
 The salty breeze blew up and over the coastline covering the coarse quartz sand and abundant vegetation.
 I unpacked my dinner on the stony lookout and watched the skyline hues shimmer between soft tangerines, metallic golds and deep violets.
 Without considering the multitude of kaleidoscopic sunsets my eyeballs had absorbed so far on the trail, I instantly anointed this scene as the best of the lot.